aaemnnosttv/hexo-site/src/_posts/2016-08-26-going-plaidinum.md

 ---
 title: >-
-  Going Plaidinum: WordPress Login, Coming to a Browser Near You -- at Ludicrous Speed
+  Going Plaidinum: WordPress Login, Coming to a Browser Near You &mdash; at Ludicrous Speed
 id: 679
 categories: